ryanrolds/screeps-bot-choreographer/README.md

 ### Build priorities

 1. Harvesters, miners, and haulers
-2. 1 upgrader
+2. Minimum of 1 Upgrader
 3. If attack flags, all energy goes into spawning Attackers (in-development)
 4. 1 Repairer for each room with structures (like road and containers)
 5. 2 Builders for each Build flag
 6. Build explorer and get visibility in rooms in Colony Domain
-7. Max 3 upgraders in each room with a Spawner
+7. Max 3 Upgraders in each room with a Spawner

 ### Economy & Building